A town embraced by earth’s hips and bosom,

 state, where the folk are lied to, and the West would fight again,

-farther East is a would-be friend; with untrusting neighbors,
+farther East is a would-be friend; with untrusting neighbours,

 small protests and silent cries, mind-numbing reality TV and illiterate news,